felipessalvatore/bovespa2csv/README.md

 ```

-or to create a excel file:
+or to create a xlsx file:

 ```
   $ cd bovespa2csv